jssimporter/python-jss/README.md

 A concrete example is the template system.
 While I rely heavily on automating policy creation, I will not need implementations for MobileDeviceInvitations.
-However, based on the code here, it should be easy for anyone wishing to do so to implement a subclass of XMLEditor for those objects, and I would be happy to include them.
+However, based on the code here, it should be easy for anyone wishing to do so to implement a new() method for those objects, and I would be happy to include them.
 Send me your pull requests!

 Installing: